zachlankton/zachs-form-lib/README.md

 "update the state" on every keystroke, change, or blur distracts from this task.

-Even if the decision is made to add a react-hook-form or tanstacks new form library I think this pattern still applies: Spend some time wrapping that library in a way that makes your developers more productive in your own project.
+Even if the decision is made to add react-hook-form or tanstacks new form library I think this pattern still applies: Spend some time wrapping that library in a way that makes your developers more productive in your own project.